RokiSeydi/social-media-functions/README.md

-# social-media-functions
+# social-media-functions(work in progress!)

-back-end skeleton(node.js, express) of a full stack app (work in progress!)
+Back-end skeleton(node.js, Postman, RESTful API, express) of a full stack app.
+The app will eventually be a social media app, and the front end will be built with React